-Q THC4 Managing our heritage assets.

-- 1. Should the Core Strategy adopt a proactive approach whereby heritage is central to regeneration opportunities?
-Such as Botchergate. - 2.
-Should the Core Strategy give no additional special status to heritage over and above that required by legislation and Government guidance? - 3.
-Should the Core Strategy give priority to the achievement of other objectives over and above the preservation and enhancement of architectural and heritage assets?
+- Q THCL 4 In managing our heritage assets should the Core Strategy: - a) Adopt a proactive approach whereby heritage has the opportunity to be key to regeneration?
+Such as in the Botchergate area. or - b) Give no additional special status to heritage over and above that required by legislation and Government guidance?